How To Add Legal Pages To Your WordPress Site

 • DMCA Compliance

-You can either create a new page on your website for each legal form you want added to your site, then paste the content from the templates into your pages and publish or upload your legal pages to your server as described previously.
+You can either create a new page for each legal form you want added to your website, then paste the content from the templates into your web pages and publish or upload these to your server as described previously.

 More information: